jrs-coding-school/mysql-camp/4-create-table/demo-create-table.md

 # Demo:  Creating a table

-To create a table we use a CREATE TABLE statement.
+To create a table we use a `CREATE TABLE` SQL statement.
 The syntax is:

 ```
 mysql> CREATE TABLE table_name (column_listing)